-I am a self-taught artist who pursued art classes until 16.
-True to my rebellious self, I chose to explore my art without constraints and go with the flow.
-Observation, through photography, pattern or system analysis was the common thread in my various life pursuits.
-I discovered personal computers in the early 80s and was hooked.
+I am a self-taught artist who pursued art classes until 16 then chose to explore art without constraints, going with the flow.
+Observation – through photography, and pattern or system analysis – was a common thread in my various pursuits.
+After a forty-year hiatus, I am back full time as a creative artist since 2018.

 Growing-up, I developed a visceral bond to the lands surrounding me – crabbing in the Mediterranean, watching tropical fishes fluttering around corals in the Tahitian lagoon, swimming in the Congo River or exploring a copper mine in the Democratic Republic of Congo.
-Drawn to Eastern philosophies since my stay in Tahiti, I have been a practitioner of various Chinese martial arts since 2003.
+Drawn to Eastern philosophies since my stay in Tahiti, I became a practitioner of various Chinese martial arts.

 My sensitivity to nature along with my meditation practices are my source of inspiration.
 The fauna and flora, colors, patterns and light qualities I encountered in Africa, the Mediterranean and Tahiti flow surreptitiously throughout my work.